frostingjs/ioc/README.md

 * [adonisjs](https://adonisjs.com/)
 * [nestjs](https://nestjs.com/)

 An similarly, if you prefer a framework to make all the decisions for you then one of those MAY scale with your architecture.
-However, if you are in the camp who prefer libraries over frameworks, there really isn't a project out there that sits in the middle, hence: FrostingJS.
+However, if you are in the camp who prefer libraries over frameworks, there really isn't a project out there that sits in the middle, hence: YokeTS.

 ## Design Philosophy